tw-mosip/inji-openid4vp/README.md

 # INJI-OpenID4VP

-Description: Implementation of OpenID for Verifiable Presentations - draft 21 specifications in Kotlin
+Description: Implementation of OpenID for Verifiable Presentations - draft 21 and draft 23 specifications in Kotlin

 # Supported features